Digital-Scholarship-NUS-Libraries/webCartographyTemplate/README.md

 `data-geojson` will add shapes defined in a geojson file on the map.
 Similarly to the csv file, this should be placed in `public/data/` and the value should be a path like `./data/mygeojsonfile.geojson`.

+#### Adding a layer from libmaps

+To add a layer from [libmaps](https://libmaps.nus.edu.sg) use `data-addlibmapslayer` and enter the webservice url (such as https://libmaps.nus.edu.sg/services/1860/wmts).
+This url can be found on the libmaps website, on the metadata page of each map.
+But simply changing the year in the given url will work in most cases!

 #### Adding a WMS layer

-To add a layer from [libmaps](https://libmaps.nus.edu.sg) use `data-addwmslayer` and enter the webservice url (such as https://libmaps.nus.edu.sg/gis/services/Sing_Hist_Maps/1860/MapServer/WMSServer).
-This url can be found on the libmaps website, under the hamburger menu for each map.
-But simply changing the year in the given url will work in most cases!
+To add a layer from a WMS endpoint use `data-addwmslayer` and enter the webservice url.

 #### Removing layers